-The mission of the Pop-Up Pantry is to combat food insecurity among students at the University of Illinois at Chicago (UIC).
+The mission of the Pop-Up Pantry is to combat food insecurity among students at the UIC.
 UIC students come from a plethora of backgrounds and our aim is to assist those who may be facing personal and/or financial hardship.
 It is especially important that during these college years all students are healthy and able to focus by always having enough to eat.
 Research shows that proper nutrition is critical for cognitive function and memory.
 Food is a basic human right.